YuliaTerzieva/MScThesis/README.md

 behaviour, and compare its performance to the Isolation Forest baseline.
 Experimental results show that alliGATOR is robust and successfully identifies both node and edge anomalies.

-This work establishes a foundation for applying generative diffusion models to graph anomaly de- tection, and it can support researchers, financial institutions, banks, and governments in developing personalised autonomous anomaly detection systems.
+This work establishes a foundation for applying generative diffusion models to graph anomaly detection, and it can support researchers, financial institutions, banks, and governments in developing personalised autonomous anomaly detection systems.

 ## In this repository you can find